benjbuch/octo_waffle/part_13-summarizing_tables.md

 ### Student’s *t* Test with Multiple Comparisons

 If more than two groups are compared, we should adjust the p-values for the additional comparisons.
-The function is a little bit misleadingly named `pairwise.t.test` and can be used for paired and unpaired comparisons between multiple groups.
+In R, the function is a little bit misleadingly named `pairwise.t.test`, but can be used for paired and unpaired comparisons between multiple groups.

 First, the same as above.